-Our Chaplaincy Program provides multiple worship services, Bible and Koran studies, and pastoral care programs to our jail residents each week.
+- Chaplains provide multiple worship services, religious studies and pastoral care to the residents each week.

-Chaplains also assist in the graduation ceremonies of new deputies, birthday and retirement celebrations for staff, and in notifying and counseling Jail residents who experience the death of a loved one.
+- Chaplains assist in various graduation ceremonies, staff celebrations, and in notifying and counseling residents who experience the death of a loved one.

 - Chaplains also conduct a faith-based job preparation program and will soon offer a financial skills class as well.